 Preparation

-Let's make Oyakodon
+Let's make Oyakodon – after rice is cooked

-- Cut the onion into 0.5 inch slices.
+- Cut onion into thinly sliced.

 - In a small or medium bowl, add eggs and beat them.